 Ovulation is the crucial process that affects fertility and your diet impacts this monthly occurrence.
 Ovulation is the monthly release of an egg by the ovaries into the uterus.

 Once the egg is in the uterus, it is available for fertilization.
 The hormone levels of a woman stimulate the ovary to release the egg.
 An adequate level is essential for this activity.

 You all know about estrogen and progesterone, but talking of diet, insulin tends to play a role as well.
 Any abnormality of insulin interferes with ovulation.

 Regrettably, a pitiable diet can play havoc with your hormones and lead to a discrepancy in egg release.
 Understandably, avoiding certain foods and including some others can improve ovulation to a great extent.

 The basis changes would be to limit the sugary foods &Trans fats contained in French fries type of snacks.
 Go for ‘value’ foods that contain omega-3 fatty acids, such as flaxseeds, fish, vegetables, eggs, and walnuts.

 Although men do not produce eggs or go through ovulation, diet, and lifestyle options must be healthy, similar to those for women.

 A healthy count and motility of sperm do depend on hormones and an appropriate diet improves hormonal balance.
-Extra folic acid, omega-3 fatty acids, and B12 are recommended of your male partner as well when you are trying to get pregnant.
+Extra folic acid, omega-3 fatty acids, and B12 are recommended for your male partner as well when you are trying to get pregnant.

 It is best to derive these nutrients naturally rather than taking supplements, preferably from plant resources.